QuickNS/aad-authorize-third-party/Readme.md

 # Azure Active Directory - Authorization of third-party access to API

-The code in this repo is meant to describe a scenario where we want to allow an entity to access an Azure Active Directory protected API on behalf of multiple other entities - the aggregator scenario.
+The code in this repo is meant to describe a scenario where we want to allow an entity to access an Azure Active Directory protected API on behalf of one or multiple other entities.

 The problem and the proposed solution are detailed in this documentation.
-The repository includes code both in Java and C# (.NET core) implementing the scenario and the proposed solution.
+The repository includes code both in Java and C# (.NET core) implementing the scenario.

 ## Introduction